Get The Help You Need (504) 586-5200

 February 14th, 2018

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Wednesday, February 14, 2018.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Wednesday, February 14, 2018.
 According to the Louisiana Record, a physician in Jefferson Parish has filed a suit against his employer for breach of contract.
 The doctor claims the practice for which he works failed to obtain adequate medical malpractice insurance for him.
 In the lawsuit, which he filed in the 24th Judicial District Court, he is seeking damages for all reasonable sums due, as well as court costs and attorney f ees.
 There is no federal law that mandates all healthcare providers must purchase malpractice insurance.
-Although some states have minimum coverage requirements for providers, Louisiana is not one......
+Although some states have minimum coverage requirements for providers, Louisiana is not one of......

 read more